Travel Insurance and Chronic Illness

 I have read many recommendations about buying travel insurance.
-I’ve probably made that recommendation myself a time or two.
-I know I’ve purchased travel insurance a couple of times.
-And, just as often I’ve been unable to use it (despite having to cancel the trip/ event).
+I’ve probably even recommended it myself a time or two.
+I have purchased travel insurance a couple of times and each time I’ve been unable to use it (despite having to cancel the trip/ event).
 Why?
 One of two reasons:

 1. Most travel insurance plans do not cover chronic illness, or any pre-existing condition.
 Basically, the only way you can even apply for it is if it’s an issue that comes up out of nowhere.